moranchay/port-scanner-alert/README.md

 # Port Scanner Alert

 A fast, multithreaded Python port scanner that monitors open ports, compares them to a stored baseline, and alerts you to changes.
-Perfect for learning networking, Python, and system monitoring.
+Perfect first project for learning a bit of networking, Python, and system monitoring.

 ## Table of Contents